Canadian Dollar (CAD): Symbol, Abbreviation & Currency Code

 | Languages on notes | English and French (bilingual) |

-A Short History of the Canadian Dollar
+A short history of the Canadian dollar

 In June 1970, the Bank of Canada allowed the Canadian dollar to float freely against the US dollar — the first major currency to do so during the breakdown of the Bretton Woods fixed-exchange system.
 With brief exceptions, CAD has traded freely on world markets ever since, ranging from a low of around US$0.62 in 2002 to a high of approximately US$1.10 in November 2007.